Andrew-NoTag/Web_Dev_SP25/Project Logs/Project Page/project_page.md

 At first, the code can not correctly detect the current active page.
 Using console logs, I found out that `this.href` and `window.location.href` return address is one back slash different at the end.
 So I modified the code to compare the two address after remove all the back slashes.

 Finally, add appropriate CSS to `.nav_a.active`.

+## Contact Form

+I used [this tutorial](https://formcarry.com/blog/how-to-create-a-simple-html-contact-form/) as a reference to build the contact form.